Andre0991/vilpy/README.md

 I prefer forking the original code because (1) the author is happy with the current approach of bundling everything in the same package, and that's perfectly fine ([issue](https://github.com/abo-abo/lispy/issues/74)) and (2) `lispy` is critical for getting things done in my job, but the Clojure-specific parts are not important for me and they do interfere with some projects.

 Design goals (mostly not taken into practice yet):
 - Reduce the feature set to navigation and evaluation functions.
 We don't need debugging and tags features.
+Refactoring commands can be leveraged from other packages.
 - Prefer to leverage Emacs built-ins function when possible.
 - Implement a uniform API that works well with all supported languages.
 Alternatively: avoid commands that are language-specific.
 - Rely on fewer external dependencies.